spectromas/RackPlugins/README.md

 common characteristics:
 - no user manuals, and they will never be
 - ugly interface because a) i am not able and b) i am not interested in
 - totally, miserably, hopelessy free.

+this new version implements a new revision of the motherboard. the new bipolar transistors allow negative voltages to flow, resulting in an wider range (0V to 10V or -10V to 10V). the previous patches may sound different due to this new design.

 # klee
 a rather complete klee sequencer, with some enhancements...